hfakoor222/Palo_Alto_Scripting/README.md

 and white-listed ip addresses to push permitted-ips.

-We can specify defferent interface profiles to update for different firewalls, so we have a fair bit of customization options.
+We can specify different interface profiles to update for different firewalls, so we have a fair bit of customization options.

 Will soon be adding black-list, rollback, service policy, ip blackholing, and connectivity features (tests connectivity after ACL updates by using Scapy spoofed IP headers).